salesforce-misc/jinjatest/README.md

 - License

 ## Background
-The `JinaTest` framework makes it easy to write unit tests for Jinja2 macros in a simple and scalable manner.
+The `j2Test` framework makes it easy to write unit tests for Jinja2 macros in a simple and scalable manner.
 It provides powerful features such as macro rendering, macro output assertions, custom Jinja filters, and a CLI tool for test automation.

-`JinaTest` was developed to be able to build robust unit tests for Jinja macros by eliminating the overhead of importing, running, and testing Jinja macros.
+`j2Test` was developed to be able to build robust unit tests for Jinja macros by eliminating the overhead of importing, running, and testing Jinja macros.

 ## Installation